jxxcarlson/elm-compiler/README.md

     Let's call the alias `elmx`
   - `cd test-files/program1 && elmx make --ast src/Main.elm`

-You should get output as below.
+You should get output listed in the next section.
 For other command-line options say `elmx make --help`.

 This is an experimental project.
 At the moment, only a small number of elements of the AST are handled.
 Much work needed!

-**Output for test-files/program1**
+## Example

+### Output for test-files/program1

 ```
 ➜  program1 git:(master) elmx make --ast src/Main.elm